AureliaIuliana/MosDetection/README.md

 | coordinates | genomic coordinates pinpointing the location of the variant along with the reference and alternative alleles |
 | BAMname| BAM name of the trio member |

-CSV example for SNV, deletion, insertion, and delins respectively:
+CSV example for a SNV, a deletion, a insertion, and a delins respectively:
 ```
 sampleID,projectID,sampleType,geneSymbol,coordinates,BAMname
 2076R,p649,I,DYNC1H1,14:102461022:T/C,OPTI111